tonybruess/spotify-ripper/README.rst

 A fork of
 `spotify-ripper <https://github.com/jrnewell/spotify-ripper`__ that uses `spotipy <https://github.com/plamere/spotipy>`__ for WebAPI integration and playlist updating

+***IMPORTANT*** Due to the playlist retreival method of libspotify (pyspotify library) no longer functioning, a spotify web api account is now required for playlist ripping and emptying
+                please read the section below "Remove From Playlist Option" for instructions and tips on setting up a web api client and generating a token

 Spotify-ripper is a small ripper script for Spotify that rips Spotify URIs to audio files and includes ID3 tags and cover art.
 By default spotify-ripper will encode to MP3 files, but includes the ability to rip to WAV, FLAC, Ogg Vorbis, Opus, AAC, and MP4/M4A.